 What other key features can our viewers expect to see?

 Ali Fakhri: One that we believe will help out all cannabis events is the ability to grow awareness.
 With EventHi, the promotional opportunities coupled with our comprehensive analytics and data metric technologies makes creating and tracking easier than ever.
 Along with our dashboard, the dashboard allows you to manage every aspect of an event, keeping all necessary data, metrics, and information in one place.
 The rest they will have to wait and see.

-The EventHi team is currently set to launch their pilot program on November 11th, 2017, they currently are accepting users to sign up for this program.
+The EventHi team launched their pilot program on January 1st, 2018, they currently are accepting users to sign up for this program.

 The pilot will allow participants to host, organize, and attend events.
 Over the duration of the testing period, users will have the opportunity to give insight and be a part of the development of EventHi’s interface, design, and feature creation.